jamesmaniscalco/gardener/README.md

 # gardener
 Raspberry Pi / Flask automatic plant waterer.

 This is tuned for an ADS1115 ADC with 'Capacitive Soil Moisture Sensor v1.2'.
 On my Pi, I have the ADS on the 5 VDC rail and the sensor on the 3.3 VDC supply to prevent blowing out the ADC channels.
+The ADS1115 is on the default i2c address of 0x48 on bus 1.

 ## Requirements:
 This uses python 3.5, the default python for Raspbian (as of 2019-01-27).